A look at Amarin Corporation plc’s (AMRN) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Amarin Corporation plc (AMRN)

-Looking closely at Amarin Corporation plc (NASDAQ: AMRN), its last 5-days average volume was 1.65 million, which is a drop from its year-to-date volume of 3.53 million.
-As of the previous 9 days, the stock’s Stochastic %D was 13.22%.
+Analysing the last 5-days average volume posted by the [Amarin Corporation plc, AMRN], we can find that recorded value of 2.85 million was lower than the volume posted last year of 3.53 million.
+As of the previous 9 days, the stock’s Stochastic %D was 17.46%.
 Additionally, its Average True Range was 0.07.

 Amarin Corporation plc (NASDAQ: AMRN) Key Stats